BOOM YZ Creative Team

 Aidan Ware is excited to return home to Calgary for the premiere of BOOM YZ!
 A graduate of the Technician Theatre Production program at the University of Alberta, Aidan’s passion for live production has taken him around the world where he has worn many hats as a technical director, lighting & sound designer.
 Upon completing an 18-month lighting practicum program at the Banff Centre for Arts & Creativity, Aidan moved to Toronto where is currently the Assistant Technical Director at Canadian Stage.
 He continues to work as a lighting designer turned livestream producer for Solotech, TIFA, and Fall For Dance North.
 Aidan is looking forward to exploring the music and stories of his generation in BOOM YZ!

-Irina is a creative artist, graphic designer for print and web, and video production artist.
-She has worked on multimedia campaigns for Performing Arts Centers across Canada and the U.S. and managed event marketing campaigns ranging from The Joy of Dance Studio Toronto to TELUS Skins.
-Irina has been a longstanding multimedia collaborator with Rick Miller and Craig Francis, including assisting on onscreen media projections for MacHomer, Twenty Thousand Leagues Under The Sea, and Game of Clones.
-Recent work includes branding and projections media design for BOOM X and BOOM YZ, for which she was nominated alongside Rick Miller and Nicolas Dostie for the Betty Mitchell Award for Outstanding Projection or Video Design.
-Irina is the multimedia designer for Jungle Book, Frankenstein, and upcoming projects Andersen Fairy Tales and Rose Red.
-As a web and video production artist, Irina is the designer and production editor of the Kidoons Network animated series.
+Irina is a multidisciplinary artist with expertise in graphic design, video production, and multimedia storytelling.
+She has been a longstanding collaborator with Rick Miller and Craig Francis, contributing to onscreen media projections for MacHomerTwenty Thousand Leagues Under the Sea, and Game of Clones.
+Recent work includes branding and projection/media design for BOOM X and BOOM YZ, for which she was nominated—alongside Rick Miller and Nicolas Dostie—for the Betty Mitchell Award for Outstanding Projection or Video Design.
+Irina is the multimedia designer for Jungle BookFRANKENSTEIN: A Living Comic Book, and HANS: My Life in Fairy Tales.
+Upcoming projects include MONEY and The Time Machine.
+As a web and video production artist, Irina also serves as the designer and editor of the Kidoons Network animated series.

 An accomplished director, editor and visual artist, Nicolas Dostie studied Media Arts and Technology with a focus on television.
 With the arrival of the digital era in 2002, he became interested in large-scale architectural projection, and helped design the multimedia for the highly visual spectacle Cavalia.
 His design career then pushed him more and more into the worlds of theatre and circus.
 He worked for Ex Machina and Robert Lepage, on Le projet Andersen, the Jeux de Cartes series, 887 and Kodō, and with BOOM X, his work as co-designer has garnered several award nominations across Canada.
 Considered one of the pioneers in architectural projection, Nicolas has worked on the 2014 Sochi Olympics (with Pixmob), and the Cirque du Soleil productions Delirium, the Michael Jackson world tour, and Varekai.
 He currently teaches at CEGEP La Pocatière, passing on his knowledge to a younger generation.